huggingface/blog/personal-copilot.md

 ## PEFT

-We will look at how to use QLoRA for fine-tuning starcoder-15B on a single A100 40GB GPU using 🤗 PEFT.
+We will look at how to use QLoRA for fine-tuning `bigcode/starcoder` (15B params) on a single A100 40GB GPU using 🤗 PEFT.
 For more information on QLoRA and PEFT methods, please refer [Making LLMs even more accessible with bitsandbytes, 4-bit quantization and QLoRA](https://huggingface.co/blog/4bit-transformers-bitsandbytes) and [🤗 PEFT: Parameter-Efficient Fine-Tuning of Billion-Scale Models on Low-Resource Hardware](https://huggingface.co/blog/peft).

 **Resources**
 1. Codebase: [link](https://github.com/pacman100/DHS-LLM-Workshop/tree/main/personal_copilot/training).
 It uses the recently added Flash Attention V2 support in Transformers.